f4taal/f4taal.github.io/_posts/2024-05-20-Microsoft-Sentinel-SIEM-Project.md

 ## Step 2: Data Ingestion and Configuration

-In this stage I focused on data ingestion and configuration for Microsoft Sentinel.
-I connected Sentinel to various data sources, including Azure services, on-premises systems, and third-party applications.
-I tailored the log-collecting parameters to our specific monitoring requirements, determining which logs to ingest and the collection frequency.
-I turned on threat intelligence feeds to integrate external threat information, enhancing our ability to detect and respond to potential security incidents.
-Additionally, I created Sentinel dashboards and views to provide relevant insights into our security posture, enabling quick identification and prioritization of security events.
+This stage is focused on data ingestion and configuration for Microsoft Sentinel.
+You will be required to connect Sentinel to various data sources, including Azure services, on-premises systems, and third-party applications.*I tailored the log-collecting parameters to our specific monitoring requirements, determining which logs to ingest and the collection frequency, turned on threat intelligence feeds to integrate external threat information, enhancing our ability to detect and respond to potential security incidents, and lastly I created Sentinel dashboards and views to provide relevant insights into our security posture, enabling quick identification and prioritization of security events.*

 ![image](/img/truesecrets/sentinel-8.png)